mic47/platypuslol/README.md

 After that, visit [https://localhost:3047/install](https://localhost:3047/install) in your browser, follow instructions and profit.
 You can edit then `~/.config/platypus-lol/commands.conf` to your liking.

-## Extension

-**Warning:** Extension currently does not work.
-I plan to remove it, as it will allow me to simplify the code base.

-To make extension, run `make wasm`, and then load it unpacked into chrome.
-Currently it's not in chrome store (work in progress).

 ## TODO